 Still other points were made by Anastos.
-He said that under the current NCLB structure, aspects like art, problem solving, and creativity are slowly eroding.
+He said that under the current NCLB structure, aspects such as art, problem solving and creativity are slowly eroding.

 "We are failing the whole child," Anastos said.
 "We need to put more emphasis on kindness and mindfulness."

 Ward offered his own thoughts.
-He said the NCLB is much too punitive and that teachers know what is best for their students and how to help them.
+He said the NCLB is much too punitive.
+Teachers know what is best for their students and how to help them.
 Labeling students and teachers as failures because the ultimate goal might not have been met isn't very helpful, he added.

 He asked audience members how many of them would work better if identified as failures for not helping all students reach the NCLB's goal of 100 percent proficiency.

-He encouraged an accelerated growth system where the subgroups are given additional assistance.
+He encouraged an accelerated growth system in which the subgroups are given additional assistance.